fhiso/legacy-format/dates.md

-{.note}  It is intended that a *calendar year* will typically be unit of time roughly equal to the time it takes the Earth to orbit the Sun, and a *calendar month* will be a unit of time intermediate in duration between a *calendar day* and a *calendar year*, and which is often loosely based on the time it takes the Moon to orbit the Earth.
-However these are not requirements, nor is it a requirement that all *calendar years* or all *calendar months* be of approximately equal length.
+{.note}  It is intended that a *calendar year* will typically be unit of time roughly equal to the time it takes the Earth to orbit the Sun, and a *calendar month* will be a unit of time intermediate in duration between a *calendar day* and a *calendar year*, and often loosely based on the time it takes the Moon to orbit the Earth.
+However these are not requirements, nor is it a requirement that all *calendar years* or all *calendar months* be of approximately equal length in a given *calendar*.

 {.ednote}  The flexibility to define *calendar years* and *calendar months* arbitrarily might be exploited in the future.
-FHISO are considering whether there is merit to define a calendar for the Julian day.
-If definied it would not be for general use in expressing historial *dates*, but rather to provide a way of expressing *epochs* in a *calendar*-neutral in the definition of *calendars*.
+FHISO are considering whether there is merit to defining a calendar for the Julian day.
+If defined it would not be for general use expressing historical *dates*, but rather to provide a way of expressing *epochs* in a *calendar*-neutral way when defining *calendars*.
 Because there is no applicable notion of a *calendar month* or *calendar year* with Julian days, and because the generic *date* syntax defined in {§generic} is most natural with *calendars* that have a *calendar year*, it is quite likely this *calendar* might define a *calendar year* and a *calendar month* to be identical to a *calendar day*.
 This standard does not prohibit this.